MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/5-configure-database.md

-You've verified that your deployment was successful, and you know what resources are available.
+You've verified that your deployment succeeded, and you know what resources are available.
 You might now want to configure your SQL managed instance, SQL database, or databases within a managed instance.
 These databases are called *managed databases*.

 ## Configure Azure SQL Managed Instance